The Extragalactic Distance Database: The Color-Magnitude Diagrams and Tip of the Red Giant Branch Distances Catalog: Tip of the Red Giant Branch Determination

 The first technique for finding the TRGB involves applying an edge detector to the luminosity function.
 These edge detectors will elicit their maximum response at the sharpest discontinuities, including the TRGB.
 There are several options for edge detecting algorithms, but most applications in the literature use a form of the Sobel filter \citep{1993ApJ...417..553L,1995AJ....109.1645M,2019ApJ...875..136V}.
 In some cases, the luminosity function is first smoothed before the filter is applied \citep{2018ApJ...861..104H}.

 The second commonly used technique is to fit the observations with a model luminosity function.
 This function often takes the form of a broken power-law, with the break signifying the magnitude of the TRGB.
 The physical basis for this is that the sharp transition of stars off the RGB imprints a discontinuity onto the luminosity function of the giant branch.
 The best-fit solution is found either by a maximum-likelihood method \citep{2002AJ....124..213M, 2016ApJ...826...21M}, or by a non-linear least squares method \citep{2019ApJ...872...80C}.
-A key benefit of this method is the ability to easily fold in results from the artificial star experiments, including completeness and photometric errors.
+A key benefit of this method is the ability to easily fold in results from the artificial star experiments, including bias, completeness, and photometric errors.
 Our own implementation of this technique is described in detail by \cite{2006AJ....132.2729M} and \cite{2014AJ....148....7W}.
+Previous works have found good general agreement between the two distinct techniques (see the comparisons in \citealt{2006AJ....132.2729M} and \citealt{2020ApJ...905..104K}).

 The black line in the right panel of Figure \ref{NGC7640CMDS} shows our measurement of the TRGB for NGC 7640 ($m_{TRGB} = 25.74 \pm 0.05$).
 The break in the line shows the color range used for the fitting procedure.
 The color range, as in this case, is typically set at F606W-F814W = 0.5-2.0, though this may be shifted to the right in cases of significant reddening.
 The blue limit removes the main-sequence stars that lie at the same magnitudes, and the red limit removes high-metallicity RGB stars, for which the TRGB becomes intrinsically fainter (the situation reverses in the near-infrared, where the effects of line blanketing increase the intrinsic brightness).